 Investment properties are initially recognised at cost including any acquisition costs.
-Investment properties are subsequently stated at fair value at each balance date with any gain or loss arising from a change in fair value recognised in the Statement of Comprehensive Income in the period.
+Investment properties are subsequently stated at fair value at each balance date with any gain or loss arising from a change in fair value recognised in the Profit and Loss in the period.